conni3/simple_cpu/docs/internship_report.md

 # RISC-V CPU Design and Simulation – Internship Report

 ## Acknowledgments
-I extend my heartfelt thanks to my supervisors and mentors for their guidance and encouragement throughout this internship.
+I extend my sincere thanks to my supervisors and mentors for their guidance and encouragement throughout this internship.
 I am equally grateful to the host organization for providing the resources and supportive environment that made this work possible.
 Additional appreciation goes to colleagues, collaborators, and the institutions that offered technical assistance and shared tools that contributed to the success of this project.